Liamkelleher/Nureset-Direct-Neurofeedback-Device/README.md

 ### Ryan:
 State Diagrams,
-Session,
-NeuroDeviceController,
-MainWindow
+Session

 ## MainWindow:
 Handles user input and all UI components outside the main device

 ## PCDevice:
-External UI that shows detailed information of uploaded session logs
+External UI that shows detailed information on uploaded session logs

 ## NeuroDeviceController:
 Contains the main communication paths between all other components